multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 First, you need to open in Visual Studio Code a folder that will hold both the smart contracts and the interaction snippets.
 Upon opening a folder, you need to invoke the command `Elrond: Setup workspace`.

 :::note
-Make sure the latest Elrond SDK is available in your environment.
+Make sure the latest MultiversX (previously Elrond) SDK is available in your environment.
 In order to do so, invoke the command `Elrond: Install SDK`.
 :::

 ### Add one or more smart contracts

-In the **Templates** view of the Elrond IDE, choose the template `adder` and click on **New Contract**.
+In the **Templates** view of the MultiversX (previously Elrond) IDE, choose the template `adder` and click on **New Contract**.
 Then, choose the template `lottery-esdt` and click on **New Contract**.
-By doing so, Elrond IDE will create one folder for each of the chosen smart contracts
+By doing so, MultiversX (previously Elrond) IDE will create one folder for each of the chosen smart contracts

 An **additional folder** called `erdjs-snippets` gets created, as well.
 That's a **nodejs** package, holding the source code for the **contract interaction** and for the test **snippets**.

-Before moving further, make sure you build the two contracts (from the **Smart Contracts** view of the Elrond IDE or using the command line, as desired).
+Before moving further, make sure you build the two contracts (from the **Smart Contracts** view of the MultiversX (previously Elrond) IDE or using the command line, as desired).

 ### Setup the snippets